openedx/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 Before you can add beta testers:

-* You need the email address of each beta tester.
+* You need the email address or username of each beta tester.

-* Each beta tester must register a user account for that email address, activate the account, and be enrolled in your course.
+* Each beta tester must register a user account for that email address and username, activate the account, and be enrolled in your course.

 **Note**: If the beta test starts before the **Enrollment Start Date**, testers cannot enroll themselves.
 To streamline this process, ask the beta testers to register and activate their accounts.
 Then, you can enroll the beta testers and select the **Auto Enroll** and **Notify students by email** options.
 See :ref:`Enrollment`.